jiqiang90/ledger-subquery/docs/entity_creation.md

 Entities are tested within their various states between their creation to querying in order to be considered `end-to-end`, or `e2e`, tested.
 These full `e2e` tests encompass the following:

-- Triggering the interaction of focus
+- Triggering the interaction of focus.

-- The handler capturing the interaction and creating the relevant entity
+- The handler capturing the interaction and creating the relevant entity.

-- An assertion that the entity has been captured and stored within the database correctly
+- An assertion that the entity has been captured and stored within the database correctly.

-- Querying to determine if the entity's properties are as expected and not malformed
+- Querying to determine if the entity's properties are as expected and not malformed.

 #### Creating the handler trigger
 in `tests/e2e/entities/TestYourEntity.py`: